cmeiklejohn/cmeiklejohn.github.io/_posts/2021-01-14-a-fun-disterl-bug.markdown

 But, this example program instructs the developer to specify the actor as the local process identifier!
 Oh no.

-So, what happens is the following:
+What happens is the following process.
+The datastructure at the end of each line is the value of the vector clock.

 * Node A, process 0.1.0 updates the CRDT which updates the payload and the vector clock. { 0.1.0 => 1 }
 * Node B, process 0.2.0 updates the CRDT which updates the payload and the vector clock. { 0.2.0 => 1 }